symfony/symfony-docs/components/lock.rst

 .. caution::

-    Do not store locks on a volatil file system if they have to be reused during several requests.
+    Do not store locks on a volatile file system if they have to be reused in several requests.

 MemcachedStore
 ~~~~~~~~~~~~~~

-The way Memcached works is to store items in Memory, that's means that by using
+The way Memcached works is to store items in memory.
+That means that by using
 the :ref:`MemcachedStore <lock-store-memcached>` the locks are not persisted
 and may disappear by mistake at anytime.

-If the Memcached service or the machine hosting it restarts, every locks would
+If the Memcached service or the machine hosting it restarts, every lock would
-be lost without notify running processes.
+be lost without notifying the running processes.

 .. caution::

-    To avoid that someone else acquires a lock after a restart, we recommend
+    To avoid that someone else acquires a lock after a restart, it's recommended
-    to delayed service start and wait at least as long as the longest lock TTL.
+    to delay service start and wait at least as long as the longest lock TTL.

-By default Memcached use a LRU mechanism to remove old entries when the service
+By default Memcached uses a LRU mechanism to remove old entries when the service
-need space to add new items.
+needs space to add new items.

 .. caution::